dart-lang/site-www/src/_guides/language/effective-dart/usage.md

     `null` value.

 *   The `== true` looks like a common new programmer mistake where the equality operator is redundant and can be removed.
-That's true when the Boolean expression on the left will not produce `null`, but not when it can.
+That's true when the boolean expression on the left will not produce `null`, but not when it can.

 *   The `?? false` and `?? true` clearly show what value will be used when the expression is `null`.
-With `== true`, you have to think through the Boolean logic to realize that means that a `null` gets converted to *false*.
+With `== true`, you have to think through the boolean logic to realize that means that a `null` gets converted to *false*.

 ## Strings